JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: [https://gyazo.com/b39085ce6e82c92f389a045f2005aac8](https://gyazo.com/b39085ce6e82c92f389a045f2005aac8)
 p16

-but it is much much more complicated ok the whole is the white top you draw a white line on a black background
+NS: but it is much much more complicated ok the whole is the white top you draw a white line on a black background